Results To Date

 The setup has been in place on its first vehicle for about 11 months as of this writing, 2019-11-12.

 - E-85 gasoline is running well, in two non-E-85-rated engines, my Bertha, and pioneered by Fritz (a friend), who has the second engine of which we are aware to run with air chargers.
 Fritz is using just two at this writing.
 He has been running E-85 in his '99 Dodge truck for about a year, with minor hiccups and transmission (probably compression/vacuum) response issues.
-Both run very nicely on E-85!
+Both run very nicely on E-85.
+We have found that the common advice for many E-85-explicit vehicles is recommended, which is to run common fuel after every two or three tanks of pure E-85; there appears to be a sensor or something which gets confused a bit if you don't, you'll see a bit of roughness.

 - My truck Bertha definitely now runs better on 89 or 90 octane, than 91 and higher.
-This is the exact opposite of her behavior before; in fact, the friend who sold her to me told me that he ran 91 always.
+This is different than her behavior before; in fact, the friend who sold her to me told me that he ran 91 or better always.

 - Cooler running overall !!!
 Fritz first recognized this; he keeps a sharp eye on his temperature gauge, and he saw it, he's running consistently cooler, possibly 20 degrees F if his gauge is sufficiently linear.
 My Bertha has never tended to heat more than 1/4 on its temperature gauge, but Fritz is right: just after a 20-minute freeway run I opened the hood, and lo and behold, no wave of warm-hot air.
 In other words, like wow.
 I never dreamed this was possible.

 - Better behavior in extreme cold.
 Starts quick, runs with clearly less struggle.
-It gets cold in Kansas!
+It can get cold in Kansas!

 - More power overall.
 Much smoother.